 It may take time to adjust to new diagnoses and to decide on the best possible course of action.
 Our team will provide up-to-date and unbiased information.
 We suggest asking for an update when the affected person and family members reach reproductive age, and before a new pregnancy.
 Testing, risk-reducing treatment and research options change over time.

 Commitment to research

 The genetics clinic is part of the Division of Medical and Molecular Genetics at King’s College London.
-We are committed to genetic research and academic excellence.
+Our team are committed to genetic research and academic excellence.

-The South London Genomic Medicine Centre (GMC), hosted by Guy’s and St Thomas’, is one of the centres taking part in the 100,000 Genomes Project.
+The South London Genomic Medicine Centre (GMC), hosted by Guy’s and St Thomas’, was one of the centres taking part in the 100,000 Genomes Project.

-The national programme will focus on cancer and rare diseases and will enable pioneering research to decode 100,000 human genomes, a scale not seen anywhere else in the world.
+The national programme focused on both cancer and rare diseases and pioneered research to decode 100,000 human genomes, a scale not seen anywhere else in the world.

-Find out how Guy's and St Thomas' are involved in the 100,000 Genomes Project.
+Find out how Guy's and St Thomas' was involved in the 100,000 Genomes Project.

 We are running a three-day, skills-based course from Wednesday 4 March to Friday 6 March 2020 exploring the application of genetics and genomics in a prenatal setting.